TN 48 (05-18)

 C. SSA and USPS communication process

-Each RO PDAS coordinator makes a personal contact with DMPP at least once every 6 months.
+Each RO PDAS coordinator makes a personal contact with MPPB at least once every 6 months.
 FO managers contact the local postmasters at least once a year.
 RO coordinators, FO managers, and USPS postmasters must have a general knowledge of the payment delivery and replacement process for SSA checks.
-Observation of the following points helps avoid potential delays and future mass loss situations:
+Observation of the following points helps to avoid potential delays and potential future mass loss situations:

-If the regularly scheduled delivery date falls on a Saturday, Sunday, or Federal holiday; USPS delivers the checks on the first day before the date that is not one of those days.
+If the regularly scheduled delivery date falls on a Saturday, Sunday, or Federal holiday, USPS delivers the checks the day before.
 The check envelope displays the date of delivery.

 Trays of checks arrive at the post office a day or two before the scheduled delivery date.
-The postmaster informs the local servicing FO manager of any abnormal conditions immediately.
+The postmaster informs the local servicing FO manager of any abnormal conditions.

-The post office designates an individual and a backup to verify that the checks arrived on time.
+The post office designates an individual to verify that the checks arrived on time.

 If the checks did not arrive on time, the local post office immediately begins to trace the checks through the USPS distribution system.
-The postmaster informs the USPS area PDAS representative and the FO manager of the situation and gives the name and telephone number of the coordinator to the FO manager.
+The postmaster informs their RO PDAS representative and the FO manager about the situation and provides the FO manager the USPS contact information.

-You can find title II zip code reports here Office of Retirement and Survivor Insurance Systems
+Find Title II zip code reports here: Office of Retirement and Survivor Insurance Systems

 View PDF Version